jansim/jsPsych-plugin-leaderboard/README.md

-# plugin-leaderboard
+# leaderboard plugin 🏆️

 ## Overview

-A jsPsych plugin for displaying a leaderboard table.
+This plugin displays a leaderboard table.
+It comes with integrated support to dynamically load a leaderboard from [World-Wide-Lab](https://worldwidelab.org).

 ## Loading